hamsternipples/nosedocs/gnomis-thoughtlog.md

 ---

-so, really what's important for me is the idea that there are some girls that want to be sexually active with some boys (born from other mothers) and also want to be sexually active with me. that's it.
+so, really what's important for me is the idea that there are some girls that want to be sexually active with some boys[^3] (born from other mothers) and also want to be sexually active with me. that's it.

 all of the other stuff doesn't really matter so much to me.
 I've been thinking about the way to practically implement the idea, and essentially it'll just be like a membership (lol) sort of thing where the girl can join and she can leave whenever she wants to.
 I expect there will be both transients who leave after a short period of time and other ones that are interested in the part of growing up with the boys. obviously there are different synergies between the different girls, and this will take shape with time.
 I think it may be a bit chaotic at first, but we'll get it eventually.
 I'll help out as much as they want me to, but I think it may be best to eventually let them have full control of the implementation details.